-We’re a family owned independent operation that’s been providing reliable veterinary services to the Austin area for over 5 years.
+We’re a family owned independent operation that’s been providing reliable veterinary services to the Bastrop area for over 5 years.

 - Comfortable modern mobile clinic with A/C & heat